JuliaSmoothOptimizers/JSOSuite.jl/docs/src/nls.md

 \begin{aligned}
 \min \quad & \tfrac{1}{2}\|s\|^2_2 \\
 & 0 \leq s - c(x) \leq 0
-& \ell \leq x \leq u,
+& \ell \leq x \leq u.
 \end{aligned}
 ```

 This formulation can also be used to solve a set of nonlinear equations.
-Finding a feasible point of an optimization problem is useful to find the problem is feasible and it is a good practice to find an initial guess.
+Finding a feasible point of an optimization problem is useful to determine whether the problem is feasible or not.
+Moreover, it is a good practice to find an initial guess.

 ```@example feas
 using ADNLPModels, JSOSuite